pybind/pybind11/docs/upgrade.rst

-* Using ``find_package(Python COMPONENTS Interpreter Development)`` before pybind11 will cause pybind11 to use the new Python mechanisms instead of its own custom search, based on a patched version of classic FindPythonInterp/FindPythonLibs.
+* Using ``find_package(Python COMPONENTS Interpreter Development)`` before pybind11 will cause pybind11 to use the new Python mechanisms instead of its own custom search, based on a patched version of classic ``FindPythonInterp`` / ``FindPythonLibs``.
 In the future, this may become the default.

+v2.5
+====

+The Python package now includes the headers as data in the package itself, as well as in the "headers" wheel slot. ``pybind11 --includes`` and ``pybind11.get_include()`` report the new location, which is always correct regardless of how pybind11 was installed, making the old ``user=`` argument meaningless.
+If you are not using the helper, you are encouraged to switch to the package location.

 v2.2